ggabbiani/OFL/orthodocs/vitamins/pcbs.md

 FL_CUTOUT component filter by label.
 For the possible values consult the relevant «type» supported labels.

 __cut_direction__
-component filter list in floating semi-axis list (see also [fl_tt_isAxisList()](../foundation/type_trait.md#function-fl_tt_isaxislist)).
+Component filter list in floating semi-axis list (see also [fl_tt_isAxisList()](../foundation/type_trait.md#function-fl_tt_isaxislist)).

-this parameter sets a filter used during FL_CUTOUT, when set all and only components implementing cut out along at least one of the passed directions will be actually triggered.
+this parameter sets a filter used during FL_CUTOUT, causing the trigger of all and only the PCB components implementing cut out along at least one of the passed directions

-example:

    cut_direction=[+X,-Z]